-II.B.4.a) Core faculty members must be designated by the program director.
-(Core)

-II.B.4.b) Core faculty members must complete the annual ACGME neurologist, and a minimum of three full-time neurology faculty members who provide clinical service and teaching and who devote sufficient time to the program to ensure basic and clinical education for residents.
-(Core)

-Faculty Survey.
-(Core)

-II.B.4.c) The core faculty must include a program director, a child

-II.C.
-Program Coordinator

-II.C.1.
+II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) [The Review Committee must specify the minimum number of core faculty and/or the core faculty-resident ratio] [The Review Committee may further specify requirements regarding dedicated time for core faculty members] [The Review Committee may specify requirements specific to associate program director(s)] II.C.
+Program Coordinator II.C.1.
 There must be a program coordinator.
-(Core)

-II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration.
-(Core)
+(Core) II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) [The Review Committee must further specify minimum dedicated time for the program coordinator.] - and Intent: The requirement does not address the source of funding provide the specified salary support.

-II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)

-Number of Approved Minimum FTE Resident Positions 1-6 0.5 7-10 0.7 11-15 8.0 16-20 0.9 21-25 1.0 26-30 1.1 31-35 1.2 36-40 1.3 41-45 1.4 46-50 1.5 51-55 1.6 56-60 1.7

-Background and Intent: The requirement does not address the source of funding required to provide the specified salary support.